sandan/sqlalchemy-teradata/README.md

 Dialect for SQLAlchemy
 ===============================

+Main development has been moved under the [Teradata Organization](https://github.com/Teradata/sqlalchemy-teradata)

  SQLAlchemy is a database toolkit that provides an abstraction over databases.
 It allows you to interact with relational databases using an object relational mapper or through a pythonic sql rendering engine known as the core.

  Read the documentation and more: http://www.sqlalchemy.org/